renebarto/baremetal/doc/tutorials/00-raspberry-pi.md

 This enables connection of e.g. I2C, I2S, SPI, UART, PWM, and also other hardware)
 - Camera and display: through as so-called MIPI interface using CSI / DSI (Camera / Display Serial Interface)

-It is quite hard to find more detailed information on what's inside the SoC (due the proprietary nature of the Broadcom SoC), however a while ago a block diagram of the SoC in Raspberry Pi 4 (BCM 2711) was included in the German C'T Magazin.
+It is quite hard to find more detailed information on what's inside the SoC (due to the proprietary nature of the Broadcom SoC), however a while ago a block diagram of the SoC in Raspberry Pi 4 (BCM 2711) was included in the German C'T Magazin.
 I based the following picture on this (while translating to English):

 <img src="images/rpi4b-block-diagram.png" alt="Raspberry Pi 4 block diagram" width="800"/>